lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

   arrangement: third-closest to the Sun.

 Ok.
-Let's take a breather, in maybe 1991. *Smells Like Teen Spirit* just broke, and we know about the 9 planets you heard about in school:
+Let's take a breather, in maybe 1991. *Smells Like Teen Spirit* just broke, and we know about the 9 `planets' you heard about in school:
 Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.[^fn-2] Along the way, a few astronomers have claimed detection of planets around other stars, but none of these claims stand up to further observation.